tinymovr/Tinymovr/docs/interfaces/interfaces.rst

 Addressing
 ##########

-The 11-bit identifier of the CAN frame is used for device and endpoint identification.
-The 6 least significant bits of the identifier are reserved for endpoints, and the 5 most significant bits for device identification.
-This suggests that the total number of addressable endpoints in a single device are 64, and the total number of addressable devices are 32.
+Tinymovr uses extended CAN frames for communication.
+The 29-bit identifier of the extended CAN frame is used for device, endpoint and message sequence identification.
+The 12 least significant bits of the identifier are reserved for endpoint identification, the next 8 for message sequence identification, and the 9 most significant bits, for device identification.
+The total number of addressable endpoints in a single device are 4096, the number of addressable devices is 512, and a message sequence can include up to 256 messages.

-API
+Protocol
-###
+########

-For a detailed description, please see :ref:`api-reference`.
+For a detailed description, please see :ref:`integrating` and :ref:`api-reference`.

 UART
 ----

 As an alternative to CAN Bus, Tinymovr offers UART-based (serial) communication.
-The protocol is much simpler than can and mainly designed for troubleshooting or testing in the absence of CAN hardware.
+The protocol is much simpler than CAN and mainly designed for troubleshooting or testing in the absence of CAN hardware.

 .. warning::
    The UART port on Tinymovr is NOT 5V tolerant.
 Applying 5V voltage will immediately damage the onboard PAC5527 controller.
 Please use only 3.3V for UART communication.